Jusstox/DevelopmentGame1/README.md

 ## New Stuff!!

 In this version of our game we have included some interesting features,
-- A new finale to the game.
+- A new finale to the game (win and lose screens).
 - A boss battle with different stages!!
 - 1 new level and some map changes
+- Main menu
+- Intro scene
+- In game menu/settings
+- UI

 ### Optimization changes: